deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

 One of our more experienced and playful developers recently whipped up a chat app that runs inside a chat group — makes more sense than you might think.
-Our Poll example app is 6 kilobytes and, as with all chat-shared web apps, it automatically operates offline-first and end-to-end encrypted without any server deployments (and thus without logins or GDPR/consent screens).
+Our Poll example app is 6 kilobytes and, as with all chat-shared web apps, automatically operates offline-first and end-to-end encrypted without any server deployments (and thus without logins or GDPR/consent screens).
-Many experts and fediverse friends agree: web tech combined with decentralized chat (aka "webxdc") is a rare jewel worth refining.
+Experts and fediverse friends agree: web tech combined with decentralized chat (aka "webxdc") is a rare jewel worth refining.
 Some friends and long-term followers hailed our approach as a "decentralized super-app".
 Can you guess from which island these developments were inspired and co-driven?